 - 7. Does a restraining order give someone a criminal record in Colorado?

 A protective order is a court order that protects an individual from someone’s threats or other actions.
 Also known as a restraining order, a protective order can limit someone from having any contact with you or your family.
 Violating a civil protection order in Colorado can result in an arrest and jail time.

-A protection order in Colorado prohibits the restrained person from certain actions against the protected person.
+A protection order in Colorado prohibits the restrained person from certain actions against the protected party.
 This is often used to protect individuals from:

 Protective orders can be temporary or permanent.
 In an emergency situation, you can go to the police to ask for an emergency protection order when the courts are not open.
 A temporary protective order can be issued to protect someone for a short period.
 A permanent protective order may last forever (permanent) unless it is modified or terminated.

 A temporary protective order, also known as a temporary restraining order (TRO) can be obtained without the involvement of the alleged abuser.
 This involves filing a motion in court.
 If the court grants the motion, the court will issue a TRO to protect the victim until a court hearing is set or a permanent protective order.1

 For a permanent protective order, also known as a permanent restraining order (PRO), the other person will have the chance to respond to the motion.2 This requires properly serving the other person with notice of the hearing.
 However, if the accused does not show up to the PRO hearing, the court will generally grant the order.

 A protective order can prohibit any contact between the restrained person and the protected individuals.
 This includes:

 - Sexual assault

 - Entering or remaining on premises of the family home

 - Coming within a specified distance of a protected person or premises

 - Taking, harming, or threatening harm to an animal.3